-A physiotherapist will go through your bed exercises, which you will be expected to carry out on the ward at least six times a day.
-They will also assist you to get out of bed for the first time and help you walk with your elbow crutches.
-In addition, it is likely that you will be seen by an occupational therapist.
+A physiotherapist or nurse will assist you to get out of bed for the first time and help you walk with your elbow crutches.
 You may complete a stair assessment and if you are feeling well enough you may be able to go home.
-Continue the bed exercises each day as this will help you to achieve a good outcome following surgery.
-You will still be encouraged to be independent, and you may complete a stair assessment if you haven't already done so.
+Exercises can be commenced as soon as able to help promote movement and reduce stiffness in between periods of rest from mobilising.
+You will still be encouraged to be independent as possible in preparation for your recovery to begin to return home.